 - Prepare and present reports to senior management with confidence

 - Education - Undergraduate degree or equivalent Higher Education qualification, or relevant work experience

 - English language - Common European Framework (CEF) Level B2* or equivalent (all teaching and learning materials are provided in English only)

 *Please note those with a B1 level of English and relevant proof of further study will be considered.

-*Our short courses are planned to run throughout 2017.
+*This course is planned to run in February, May and September.
 However, it is subject to student demand.
-Our Executive Education portfolio is only available for LSBF Executive Education continuing students and EU/UK residents.
 For more information, speak to one of our advisors on: +44 (0) 20 7823 2303.

 Check out the videos below to see what our Executive Education delegates have to say about their learning experience at LSBF.